In Pursuit Of My Perfect Coding Environment

 Now, when I start up tmux I can press CTRL-a and then D and tmux will split the windows and lauch Vim in the first pane, ready for me to get to work.
 You can actually go even further and write a bash script that will launch tmux and do the above but for now this system works for me.

-Non-native Full Screen Terminal
+Non-native Full Screen Terminal in iTerm

 If you set your terminal app to go full screen you'll now have a nice distraction free coding environment (if you use Vim, Emacs or something similar that is) but I found a slight problem with the Mac native full screen option.
 I do a lot of my work in Processing, yet when I went to compile a Processing project in full screen mode the desktop would slide over to a free desktop area to launch the newly compiled project.
 Very annoying.
 I tried turning off the option in Spaces to always launch an app in its own space, but that didn't help.
 Also with the native full screen option it turns out that if you have many desktops setup as I usually do, any full screen app is separate to those desktops which makes it really infuriating to navigate to other desktops.
 Was this the end of my perfect code setup?
 Well thankfully I found a solution in the form of iTerm's non-native full screen option.